Nova Scotia: 18th century

-The American Revolution (1775–1783) had a significant impact on shaping Nova Scotia.
-Initially, Nova Scotia—"the 14th American Colony" as some called it—displayed ambivalence over whether the colony should join the more southern colonies in their defiance of Britain, and rebellion flared at the Battle of Fort Cumberland (1776) and at the Siege of Saint John (1777).
+The American Revolution (1775–1783) had a significant impact on shaping Nova Scotia, with the colony initially displaying ambivalence over whether the colony should join the revolution; Rebellion flared at the Battle of Fort Cumberland (1776) and at the Siege of Saint John (1777).
 Throughout the war, American privateers devastated the maritime economy by capturing ships and looting almost every community outside of Halifax.
 These American raids alienated many sympathetic or neutral Nova Scotians into supporting the British.
 By the end of the war, Nova Scotia had outfitted numerous privateers to attack American shipping.

-British military forces based at Halifax succeeded in preventing American support for rebels in Nova Scotia and deterred any invasion of Nova Scotia.
-However the Royal Navy failed to establish naval supremacy.
+British military forces based at Halifax succeeded in preventing an American occupation of Nova Scotia, though the Royal Navy failed to establish naval supremacy in the region.
 While the British captured many American privateers in battles such as the Naval battle off Halifax (1782), many more continued attacks on shipping and settlements until the final months of the war.
-The Royal Navy struggled to maintain British supply lines, defending convoys from American and French attacks as in the fiercely fought convoy battle, the Naval battle off Cape Breton (1781).
+The Royal Navy struggled to maintain British supply lines, defending British convoys from American and French attacks as in the fiercely fought convoy battle, the Naval battle off Cape Breton (1781).

-After the Thirteen Colonies and their French allies forced the British forces to surrender in 1781, approximately 33,000 Loyalists (the King's Loyal Americans, allowed to place "United Empire Loyalist" after their names) settled in Nova Scotia (14,000 of them in what became New Brunswick) on lands granted by the Crown as some compensation for their losses.
-(The British administration divided Nova Scotia and hived off Cape Breton and New Brunswick in 1784).
+After the Americans and their French allies won at the siege of Yorktown in 1781, approximately 33,000 Loyalists, the King's Loyal Americans, allowed to place "United Empire Loyalist" after their names, settled in Nova Scotia, 14,000 of them in what became New Brunswick, on lands granted by the Crown as some compensation for their losses.
+The British administration divided Nova Scotia and hived off Cape Breton and New Brunswick in 1784.
 The Loyalist exodus created new communities across Nova Scotia, including Shelburne, which briefly became one of the larger British settlements in North America, and infused Nova Scotia with additional capital and skills.

 The migration caused political tensions between Loyalist leaders and the leaders of the existing New England Planters settlement.
 The Loyalist influx also pushed Nova Scotia's 2000 Mi'kmaq People to the margins as Loyalist land grants encroached on ill-defined native lands.
 As part of the Loyalist migration, about 3,000 Black Loyalists arrived; they founded the largest free Black settlement in North America at Birchtown, near Shelburne.
 There are several Black Loyalists buried in unmarked graves in the Old Burying Ground in Halifax.
 Many Nova Scotian communities were settled by British regiments that fought in the war.

+In 1786, during the tenure of Lt.
+Gen. John Parr as governor, the Colony of Nova Scotia transitioned to being the Province of Nova Scotia, with the populace gaining a higher degree of autonomy and self-governance.